shacknetisp/fourthevaz/README.md

 Also create a wlist.py in ~/.fourthevaz as per evazbot/configs/wlist.example.py

-Copy regmodules to defaultmodules.db.txt in ~/.fourthevaz
+Copy evazbot/default/regmodules to defaultmodules.db.txt in ~/.fourthevaz

 You are ready!